 - 1. Executive Summary.
 A signed and dated Executive Summary that must include the following: - a.
 Brief description of the project and its history.
 Include the owner's name, project name, project location, number of units, number of Rental Assistance (RA) or Operating Assistance (OA) units and unit mix (1-bd, 2-bd, etc.).
 For Farm Labor Housing (FLH) projects, address whether the project operates year-round or on a seasonal basis.
 Provide the year the property was built and the original sources of funding.
 Describe any significant rehabilitation, its completion date, and sources of funding for the rehabilitation.
 Provide any other information that you may want to disclose regarding the project and its history. - b.
-Description of the current ownership structure, including an organizational chart, and plans for ownership under the SARA Contract. - c.
+Description of the current ownership structure, including an organizational chart, and plans for ownership under the SARA Contract.
+If a change in ownership is proposed, describe the proposed ownership structure. - c.
 Description of the applicant's experience operating affordable rental housing or farm labor housing. - d.
 Description of how the property is currently managed and plans for management under the SARA contract.
 Provide information about the experience of the management agent proposed to manage the property under the SARA contract in managing affordable rental housing or farm labor housing. - e.
 Provide any other information you want to disclose regarding your future plans for the property if it is approved for a SARA contract.